hyudhe/dnstt-deploy/README.md

     - Restricted mobile networks: 512

 ### Changing Settings
-To change MTU or other settings, simply re-run the script and enter new values.
+To change MTU or other settings:
+1. Run `dnstt-deploy`
+2. Choose option 1 (Install/Reconfigure dnstt server)
+3. Enter new values when prompted

 The script will automatically update the configuration and restart services.

 ## Client Usage